Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance provided on when to use this tool versus alternatives like 'reports_list' or 'reports_view'.
-There are no prerequisites, exclusions, or contextual triggers mentioned.
+No guidance is provided on when to use this tool versus alternatives like 'reports_list' or 'reports_view'.
+The description does not specify contexts, exclusions, or prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.